tdimeco/highlight/README.md

 [the Korean translation folder](https://github.com/taggon/highlight/tree/master/Highlight/ko.lproj) into your respective language folder
 (e.g. pr.lproj for Portuguese, ru.lproj for Russian, etc).

 You need to translate all files in the folder.
-Because the MoveApplication.strings comes from [LetsMove](https://github.com/potionfactory/LetsMove) project, you can copy the same file from the project if exists.